-Dueling Movies: The filmcriticosphere tried to force it into this with The Social Network, both big-hitting, big-budget biopics trying to nab Oscars and pretty much the only two contenders for Best Picture.
+- Dueling Works: There seemed to be an effort to force the movie into this with The Social Network, both big-hitting, big-budget biopics trying to nab Oscars and pretty much the only two contenders for Best Picture.
 This went right into the actual Oscars ceremony: Social Network's synth version of "Hall of the Mountain King" was the music for the opening montage while the title speech was the backdrop of the Best Picture montage.

-Fake Australian: Jennifer Ehle was born in North Carolina.
+- Fake Nationality: Jennifer Ehle was born in North Carolina.
 (Yes, this means that we have an American playing an Australian, an Australian playing a Brit, and a Brit playing an American.
 The mind boggles...)

 - Timothy Spall as Winston Churchill.
 He is usually known for playing repulsive villains such as Peter Pettigrew and the villainous sidekick in Enchanted.
 Could be a form of Fridge Brilliance considering that Churchill was, especially because of his self-righteous defense of British imperialism in 1930s and other personal and political flaws, considered a repulsive villain by many of his contemporaries.

 - Helena Bonham-Carter has personally stated that she plays the crazy people well.
 The last time she was a queen, she yelled "Off with their heads" every five minutes.
 But as the Duchess of York, she's an eloquent, articulate, caring and supportive mother and wife.

 - Reality Subtext: The film's writer was himself a stutterer, who took great inspiration from listening to King George's radio addresses, with his parents assuring him the King once stuttered worse than him.